 Bottom line

 United MileagePlus is offering a promotion on purchased miles, and different members may be targeted for different offers.
-Some members are eligible for a bonus of up to 90%, which would be an opportunity to buy miles for 1.98 cents each.
+The best offer is for up to a 100% bonus, which is an opportunity to buy miles for 1.88 cents each.

-This could be a chance to acquire MileagePlus miles at a fair cost.
-However, in general I’d personally prefer to buy miles with Air Canada Aeroplan or Avianca LifeMiles.
+This could be a chance to acquire MileagePlus miles at a reasonable cost.
+However, in general I’d personally prefer to buy miles with Air Canada Aeroplan or Avianca LifeMiles, especially in light of the recent devaluations.

 Do you plan on buying United miles with this offer?